basho/basho_docs/source/appendices/concepts/index.md

 ### Vector Clocks

-Each update to a Riak object is tracked by a [vector clock](http://wiki.basho.com/Vector-Clocks.html).
+Each update to a Riak object is tracked by a [[vector clock|vector clocks]].
 Vector clocks allow Riak to determine causal ordering and detect conflicts in a distributed system.